MacBook Trackpad not working? 10 simple solution to fix it

 Follow the steps given below to run the Apple Diagnostics tool:

-• Hold the power button to turn off MacBook.
+• Hold the power button to turn off the MacBook.

 • Immediately press the D key from the keyboard, and it will boot.

-• The moment you see a dialog box asking you to choose a language, release the D key.
+• Release the D key when you see a dialog box asking you to choose a language.

 • Choose the language and press the OK button.

-Apple Diagnostics tool will now run and detect your system.
-You will further be prompted to fix the issue that it detects.
+The Apple Diagnostics tool will now run and detect your system.
+You will then be prompted to fix the issue it detects.

 Every device receives frequent updates.
-When you follow them up timely, you get rid of unprecedented errors on your device.
+When you follow them up timely, you eliminate unprecedented errors on your device.
 Similarly, for your MacBook to perform optimally, you should update it.
-Check for any updates and download them.
+Check for any updates and download them—Reinstall Macintosh OS with Recovery.

-Mac work on the Macintosh Operating System.
-In case of bugs, re-installing Macintosh with Recovery Mode helps eliminate glitches and will help you get rid of the Trackball error.
+Mac works on the Macintosh Operating System.
+In case of bugs, installing Macintosh with Recovery Mode helps eliminate glitches and will help you eliminate the Trackball error.

 Follow the steps given below to reinstall macOS in Recovery Mode: